Illmatic: Themes

-Nas' life experiences in Queensbridge, New York, served as the basis for Illmatic.
+Nas's life experiences in Queensbridge, New York, served as the basis for Illmatic.

 Illmatic contains highly discerning treatment of its subject matter: gang rivalries, desolation, and the ravages of urban poverty.
 Nas, who was twenty years old when the album was released, focuses on depicting his own experiences, creating highly detailed first-person narratives that deconstruct the troubled life of an inner city teenager.
 Jeff Weiss of Pitchfork describes the theme of the album as a "[S]tory of a gifted writer born into squalor, trying to claw his way out of the trap.
 It's somewhere between The Basketball Diaries and Native Son ..."
-The narratives featured in Illmatic originate from Nas' own experiences as an adolescent growing up in the Queensbridge housing projects located in the Long Island City-section of Queens.
+The narratives featured in Illmatic originate from Nas's own experiences as an adolescent growing up in the Queensbridge housing projects located in the Long Island City-section of Queens.
 Nas said in an interview in 2001: "When I made Illmatic I was a little kid in Queensbridge trapped in the ghetto.
 My soul was trapped in Queensbridge projects."
 In a 2012 interview, he explained his inspiration for exploring this subject matter:

 [W]hen my rap generation started, it was about bringing you inside my apartment.
 It wasn't about being a rap star; it was about anything other than.
 I want you to know who I am: what the streets taste like, feel like, smell like.
 What the cops talk like, walk like, think like.
 What crackheads do — I wanted you to smell it, feel it.
 It was important to me that I told the story that way because I thought that it wouldn't be told if I didn't tell it.
 I thought this was a great point in time in the 1990s in [New York City] that needed to be documented and my life needed to be told.